 In September 2005, the Gulf Coast was hit with the fourth-most intense Atlantic hurricane ever recorded.
 This was Hurricane Rita and was the most intense tropical cyclone ever to be recorded in that region.
 This particular hurricane reached Category 5 status at its worse point.
 This storm caused a total $12 billion in damages and that number could have been much higher if the storm directly struck Houston.

 This kind of disaster would have disabled more than 25 percent of the United States' oil and fuel production.
 To put this hurricane in perspective, it was coming just three weeks after Hurricane Katrina wiped out many Gulf towns, primarily in Louisiana.
 Although Hurricane Katrina did not directly hit Texas, the state did feel the effects.
 As many as 220,000 hurricane evacuees relocated to Texas.

-Lawyer for First Party Insurance Claims
+Lawyers for First-Party Hurricane Insurance Claims

 At Arnold & Itkin, we have helped people just like you get the coverage that is rightfully theirs after natural disasters such as a hurricane.
 Insurance companies have no right to deny you coverage if you are a faithful policy holder.
 You may need coverage for things like wind and water damage to your home or business.
 Whatever the case may be, you trust your insurance company to deliver for you.
+When they don't, our team is there to protect your interests.

-When they don't, get in touch with our firm by calling (888) 493-1629 or using our short online form.
+Get in touch with our firm by calling (888) 493-1629 or using our short online form.
 Your insurance company has an obligation to fulfill their side of the deal.
 Let us help you get it.